baltera/StocksAPI/README.md

 ```
 update-database
 ```
-Finally, any configuration to our models is done in a FluentConfig folder inside the same Persistence parent folder.
+Finally, any configuration to our models is done in a `FluentConfig` folder inside the same Persistence parent folder.
 Here, for each one of the classes in the Domain Model folder, we can define rules and relations between them.

 Another run of "`add-migration`" and "`update-database`"commands should update our model in the database.
-Leaving our Persistence structure with the config files and new Migration classes as a result of this step.
+Leaving our Persistence structure with the config files and new migration classes as a result of this step, like the following:
 ```
 ├── Stocks.Infrastructure
     ├── Persistence